 - Make a circle pressing with your fingers 1-2 cm inside the pita, then diamond shapes in the middle,

-- Brush the pide with yogurt and olive oil mixture, sprinkle with sesame seeds and nigella seeds,
+- Brush with water and top with sesame seeds and nigella seeds,

 - Bake in a 190 C pre-heated oven until golden on top.